e-ISSN 2459-1726

 Yağmur Kılıç, Mustafa Mert Tulgar

-Department Of Endodontics, Katip Çelebi University. İzmir, Turkey
+Department of Endodontics, Katip Çelebi University, İzmir, Türkiye

-The radicular cysts are the most common odontogenic cysts affecting the jaw.
-Rarely seen endodontic-related paresthesia is usually associated with the pressure of enlarged endodontic lesions on the mandibular nerve.
-This case report presents that radicular cyst in a systemically healthy 22-year-old female patient and the treatment is based on a review of the literature.
-The radiography shows a large radiolucency with a radiopaque margin involving the root apexes of mandibular right second and third molar.
-The patient's complaint of paresthesia complains of disappeared after the endodontic treatment.
-The patient’s four-year follow-up showed satisfactory healing with no clinical symptoms, and recovery of the related bone was observed.
+The radicular cysts are the most common odontogenic cysts affecting jaws.
+Paresthesia is rarely seen and associated with paresthesia is usually associated with the pressure of enlarged endodontic lesions on the mandibular nerve.
+This case report presents a radicular cyst in a 22-year-old healthy female patient and the treatment based on a review of the literature.
+The radiography showed a large radiolucency with a radiopaque margin involving the apices of the mandibular right second and third molars.
+The patient’s complaint of paresthesia disappeared after the endodontic treatment.
+The patient’s 4-year follow-up showed satisfactory healing with no clinical symptoms, and recovery of the periapical bone bone was observed.

 Corresponding Author: Yağmur Kılıç, Türkiye